22 Tips to Optimize Your Kindle Reading Experience

 You can find definitions of words by pressing down on unfamiliar words when reading books on a Kindle.
 Yet, you might forget the word later.
 Kindle includes a vocabulary builder and flashcards to help you tackle this.

-To access vocabulary builder When you are in a book, press the top right section of the display and tap three dots to enter vocabulary builder.
-Here you will see all of the words which you have been learning.
+To access the vocabulary builder, when you are in a book, press the top right section of the display and tap three dots to enter the vocabulary builder.
+Here you will see all of the words that you have been learning.
 You can also use flashcards to show the word and context.

 Show Clock While Reading